-With an impressive background spanning more than twenty years on Wall Street, Nichole Harmon-Pointdujour currently holds the esteemed position of Vice President and Head of National Partnerships and Community Development.
+With an impressive background spanning more than 20 years on Wall Street, Nichole Harmon-Pointdujour currently is the vice president and head of national partnerships and community development for JPMorgan Chase.
 In this role, she supervises engagements and partnerships with national entities, focusing on fostering entrepreneurship, promoting homeownership, enhancing financial literacy, and spearheading recruitment efforts to mitigate and bridge the racial wealth gap.
-In 2022, she founded The Master Connector Agency, where she now serves as Chief Executive Officer.
+In 2022, she founded The Master Connector Agency, where she now serves as chief executive officer.
 In this exclusive Q&A, Harmon-Pointdujour shares insights on brand partnerships, professional growth, and the art of connecting diverse professionals.

-[Editor’s note: This is a truncated transcribe of a longer video interview.
+[Editor’s note: This is a truncated version of a longer video interview.
 Please see the video for the extended version.
 Some errors may occur.]

 How do you approach developing brand partnerships that align with company values and targets?